JWST Parallel Observations

 See also: JWST Coordinated Parallels RoadmapJWST Coordinated Parallels Custom Dithers

 Parallel observing refers to simultaneously operating more than a single science instrument, each viewing a different area of the JWST focal plane.
-For JWST, there will be 2 basic modes of parallel operations: coordinated parallels and pure parallels
+For JWST, there are 2 basic modes of parallel operations: coordinated parallels and pure parallels

 Coordinated parallel observations are planned as part of a primary program, and are intended to amplify or supplement the primary science proposed in a given proposal.
 That is, the primary and parallel observations are planned together in a single program to accomplish the science goals, and hence are under the purview of a given proposal PI and science team.